rsonger/software-engineering-lab/_posts/2024-05-15-geometric_transformations.md

 # Projection

-When rendering a 3D scene using OpenGL, we need to map coordinates of the viewable area to the coordinates of the *clip space* where all $x$, $y$, and $z$ coordinates are between the values of $+1$ and $-1$.
-Remember, in our previous programs we drew shapes in the range of $-1.0$ to $1.0$ in the $x$ and $y$ dimensions.
+When rendering a 3D scene using OpenGL, we need to map coordinates of the viewable area to the coordinates of the *clip space* where all $x$, $y$, and $z$ coordinates are between the values of $+1.0$ and $-1.0$.
+Remember, in our previous programs we drew shapes with $x$ and $y$ coordinates in the range of $-1.0$ to $1.0$.
 That is the coordinate space of everything that OpenGL renders on screen.
-But when our scene is defined in a much larger coordinate system, we need to map the vertices from the scene space to the clip space.
+But when our scenes are defined in a much larger coordinate system, we need to map the vertices from the scene space to the clip space.

+For this purpose, we need to calculate a volume of the world space that will be rendered on screen, called the *viewing volume*.
+There are different approaches to projecting coordinates from world space to screen space, but we will only cover the one that closely models human perspective in the real world.

 ## The View Frustum

-We represent the viewable area using a shape called a *frustum*, which is basically a pyramid with its tip cut off lying on its side.
-It is centered around the the negative $z$-axis and its top points towards the viewer where the tip of the pyramid would be where the viewer is at the origin.
+We represent the viewable area using a shape called a *frustum*, which is basically a pyramid lying on its side with its tip cut off.
+It is centered around the the negative $z$-axis with its top represents the location of the viewer's eye at the origin.
+The plane where the pyramids top is cut off represents the beginning of the viewable distance (often likened to the display screen) while the base of the pyramid is the end of the viewable distance.
+Everything inside the frustum will be rendered while all vertices outside the frustum are mostly ignored.

 ![The frustum is a pyramid on its side with the top cut off, pointing towards the viewer's position at the origin.](https://robsonger.dev/software-engineering-lab/assets/images/perspective_frustum.png)